OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

             """Return the name (dot delimited) that uniquely identifies this object's location within a hierarchy of IContainers"""

-    def save (out, format=constants.SAVE_CPICKLE):
+    def save (out, format):
-            """Save the state of this object and its children to the given output stream.
+            """Save the state of this object and its children to the given output stream using the specified format ('cPickle','pickle',or 'yaml').
 Pure Python classes generally won't need to override this because the base class version will suffice, but Python extension classes will have to override.
 The format can be supplied in case something other than cPickle is needed."""

-    def load (input, format=constants.SAVE_CPICKLE):
+    def load (input, format):
-            """Replace the current object in the hierarchy with the object loaded from the input stream.
-Pure Python classes generally won't need to override this, but extensions will.
+            """Load an object of this type from the input stream using the specified format.
+Pure python  classes generally won't need to override this, but extensions will.
 The format can be supplied in case something other than cPickle is  needed."""

     def config_from_obj (obj):
             """This is intended to allow a newer version of a component to